 A few months ago United Help Ukraine organized a fundraiser (via Yuliya Murashko) with the aim of purchasing a car for wounded soldier Volodymyr Kovalsky.
-Thanks to many of you who contributed we were able to raise $5,220 (exceeding the goal of $5,000!).
+Thanks to many of you who contributed we were able to raise $5,220 (thus exceeding the goal of $5,000!).
 Today, we are happy to report that the car has been purchased!
 United Help Ukraine wired $5,000 toward purchasing the car.
 Due to the bank limitations we could only send $5,000 and not the entire sum.
 The remaining $220 was used in part to cover bank transfer fees, and the rest was added to UHU’s Wounded Warrior Projects to help another wounded.

 Yuliya Severyn, our tireless volunteer in Ukraine, writes a thank you note: